Welcome to Polymo

 What’s inside this project

-benchmarks Polymo’s DataSource, and a per-row Spark UDF.
+pytest -k stream_reader_batchesfor a quick smoke test of the streaming reader without needing an external API. notebooks/polymo_vs_udf_benchmark.ipynbbenchmarks Polymo’s DataSource, and a per-row Spark UDF.
 With the default settings (50ms simulated latency, pagination enabled) Polymo finishes ~9× faster than the per-row UDF.
 Adjust the notebook parameters to reflect your own API.

 Run the Builder in Docker